 Sometimes we all need a change of scenery and a change of pace to shake us out of our doldrums, recharge our internal batteries, and realign our priorities.

 First, the backstory.
 My oldest son plays college basketball and suffered an injury during the spring workouts.
 When he did not improve after following the athletic trainer’s instructions, we got a second opinion…which led to an MRI, then surgery.
 Followed by four non-weight-bearing weeks on crutches and up to four months (or longer) without any basketball activities in order to allow the cartilage to heal properly.
+In such situations, people can take the help of DUI attorneys for hire, who can also help in getting injury claims and get compensation.

 Take one active boy and put him on crutches for a month.
 That led to obvious adaptations like a shower chair so he didn’t have to stand on one leg on a soapy, slippery floor.
 And a change of responsibilities at work since he could no longer do his current job while on crutches.
 It also affected my life when it came to monitoring medications, bringing him meals, rotating ice packs, and even driving him to work those first few times.
 We had to plan more time into normal activities like showers, getting up stairs, and commuting to work because his normal go-getter pace was slowed down by crutches.
 Not to mention, his scenery shrank to that of the recliner or couch with a television or video game since mobility issues eliminated things like workouts, hikes, and even golf with his friends.